Porges/ways-to-play/src/games/ship-captain-crew/index.md

 remaining dice, and likewise for their third attempt.

-If a player does not achieve their {%dice 654%} after three attempts, they score zero, otherwise they score the sum of the remaining two dice (the “cargo”).
+If a player does not achieve their {%dice 654%} after three attempts, they score zero, otherwise, they score the sum of the remaining two dice (the “cargo”).
 If they achieve their {%dice 654%} on the first or second attempt, they may reroll one or both of their cargo dice for their remaining attempt(s) to try to achieve a higher score; the new result of the dice must be kept.